How to Tell if Your Rear Wheels are Misaligned

 Why Rear Alignment Is Harder to Notice

 Front wheel misalignment causes pulling that you feel immediately.
 Rear misalignment is subtler.
 You might feel the car is loose or unstable, but you might attribute it to road conditions.
 Tire wear is the most obvious sign.
 By the time rear tire wear is obvious, damage has been happening for months.
 Regular alignment checks catch rear misalignment before severe wear occurs.
+To understand the trade-offs better, see Signs Your Alignment is Off After Hitting a Pothole This Spring.

 What causes rear wheel misalignment?